Table of Contents

 Opening times: 12pm-11pm, Sun-Thurs; 12pm-12am, Fri-Sat.

 Raoul’s Bar has been serving inventive cocktails since my parents’ student days – so at least 40 years – and has since been voted one of the top 50 bars in the world by the Sunday Times.
-Although it’s been closed for much of 2020-21, I hope it will continue to grace the area for several decades to come.

 They have one of the largest liquor collections in the country and make everything they can on-site (no supermarket fruit juice here!).